 Fortunately, hail storms don't come along very often.
 They require a precise sequence of weather patterns—an unstable air mass and a steep temperature gradient, for starters—that happens more frequently than a blue moon but less often than a regular thunderstorm.
 If you are like most people, you probably remember most of the hail storms you have witnessed.
 They are notorious for causing damage to cars, boats, windows and siding.
 A powerful hail storm also can cause roof damage, especially if the pieces of hail are large.
 As hail stones forcefully bombard the roof of your building it is not unusual to see shingle damage in the form of cracked or missing shingles.

 Dealing With Hail Damage

-If your company in Percy Priest, TN, faces an onslaught of hail stones, the roof might not be the only problem you face.
+If your company in Nashville, TN faces an onslaught of hail stones, the roof might not be the only problem you face.
 Along with roof damage comes water damage in the following forms: